ovh/docs/pages/cloud/nutanix/00-cluster-custom-redeployment/guide.en-gb.md

 Enter the information for each of your nodes, which are:

-- the IP addresses of your AHV hypervisor.
+- the private IP address of your AHV hypervisor.
-- the IP address of the CVM virtual machine
+- the private IP address of the CVM virtual machine.

 Then scroll through the `Window`{.action}.